katiem0/gh-bbc-exporter/README.md

 #### Using Environment Variables

-This tool supports the use environment variables instead of command-line flags:
+This tool supports the use of environment variables instead of command-line flags:

 ```sh
 # Token authentication